 - Maintain satisfactory academic progress;

 - Must be enrolled at least half-time.

 How to Apply

 No special application is required to apply for the Metta Heathcote Scholarship.
-Students are automatically considered for a Heathcote Scholarship if they complete and submit a Free Application for Federal Student Aid (FAFSA) to the federal student aid need analysis processor as soon as possible after January 1, indicating that they wish the results to be sent to the University of Florida.
+Students are automatically considered for a Heathcote Scholarship if they complete and submit a Free Application for Federal Student Aid (FAFSA) to the federal student aid need analysis processor as soon as possible after October 1, indicating that they wish the results to be sent to the University of Florida.
 No other application is necessary.
-FAFSAs are available at the beginning of January each year from Florida high school guidance offices and community college financial aid offices.
-The University of Florida annual publication, the Gator Aid Application Guide, is also available from these sources.
+The 2017-18 FAFSA will be available on October 1, 2016 from Florida high school guidance offices and community college financial aid offices and online.

 Students who have attended another post-secondary institution before entering the University of Florida must also be sure that the University of Florida receives a Financial Aid Transcript from all post-secondary schools they have previously attended.